 Introduction to precision survey equipment, including their calibration and operation; precision, accuracy standards and specifications for field procedures for precision horizontal and vertical control surveys (including precision GPS surveys); error analysis of survey measurements (angle, distance and height difference); pre-analysis and design of survey projects; application of optical and electromagnetic measuring principles and techniques; computation of three-dimensional coordinates and coordinate changes by intersection methods, scale bar on target methods, and laser scanner methods; application of photogrammetric methods in precision survey; introduction to deformation and underground surveys (including tunnelling and mine surveys) and analyses, including azimuth determination.

 **IMPORTANT: The mid-term and the final exams must be written at an approved Exam Centre only.
 Details will be emailed to you after registering for the course.
-Students may receive approval to register for this course with completion of a 2-year Geoamatics diploma and the prerequisites or equivalent with approval from department.
-To receive approval, please email your official academic transcript(s) and BCIT Student ID to firstname.lastname@example.org.
+Students may receive approval to register for this course with completion of a 2-year Geoamatics diploma AND GEOM 8353.
+To receive approval, please email your official academic transcript(s) and BCIT Student ID to email@example.com.

 Important course information will be sent to you prior to your course start